sanchitdawarsd/chronos-migration/README.md

-# Chronos Migration

-## VECHR Migratration Info
-Contract Imports:
+## Contract Initialization:

-The contract imports interfaces and libraries from OpenZeppelin for ERC721, Ownable, SafeMath, Initializable, and ReentrancyGuard functionalities.

-### Contract State Variables:

-owner: An address variable representing the owner of the contract.
-venftToken: An ERC721 contract interface representing the Venft token.
+The contract uses the Initializable contract from OpenZeppelin for initialization.
+It sets up initial parameters such as the Venly NFT token contract address and deployment timestamp.
+The contract also inherits from OwnableUpgradeable and ReentrancyGuardUpgradeable.

+## Event:

+The contract defines an event ReceivedERC721 to log token transfers.
+UserMappingUpdated - adding user of snapshots.
+AddedToBlacklist - when a user is added to blacklist.
+Deposit -  this event is emitted when a user deposits a Venly NFT token into the contract with snapshot one.
+Depositnsh -  this event is emitted when a user deposits a  veNFT token into the contract without snapshot one.

+## Mappings:

-userBalances: A mapping from user addresses to their balances.
+userBalances: Maps user addresses to their balances.
-nftIdToAddress: A mapping from NFT IDs to user addresses.
+nftIdToAddress: Maps NFT IDs to user addresses.
-deposited: A mapping from Venft ID to user address to track whether an NFT has been deposited.
+deposited: Maps Venft IDs to user addresses to track whether an NFT has been deposited or not.
-deploymentTimestamp: Records the timestamp of contract deployment.
-depositDuration: A constant representing the duration during which deposits are allowed.

-### Events:

-Deposit: Triggered when a user deposits an NFT.
-UserMappingUpdated: Triggered when the user-to-NFT mapping is updated.

-### Modifiers:

-onlyOwner: Ensures that only the owner can execute certain functions.

-### Initializer Function:
+blacklist: Maintains a list of blacklisted addresses.

+## Functions:

-The initialize function initializes the contract with the Venft token address and sets the deployment timestamp.
+initialize: Initializes the contract with the Venly NFT token contract address.

-### Function updateUserMapping:

-Only callable by the owner.
+onERC721Received: Implements the onERC721Received function required by the ERC-721 standard.
+This function is called when an ERC-721 token is received.

-Updates the mapping from NFT ID to user address.
+updateUserMapping: Allows the contract owner to update the mapping from user addresses to balances and Venft IDs.
-Sets the deposited status to false.
-Emits an event to notify the mapping update.

-### Function deposit:

-Only callable within the deposit period.
-Checks if the sender is the owner of the NFT.
-Transfers the NFT to the contract.
-Marks the NFT as deposited for the user.
-Emits a deposit event.

-### Function isWithinDepositPeriod:
+deposit: Allows users to deposit Venly NFT tokens into the contract within a specified duration.
+It checks various conditions such as whether the deposit period is ongoing, whether the user has already deposited the token, and whether the user is blacklisted.

+depositnsh: Similar to deposit function but without the requirement of the user owning the NFT beforehand in snapshot.

-Checks if the current timestamp is within the deposit period.
+isWithinDepositPeriod: Checks whether the current block timestamp is within the specified deposit duration.

-### Function withdraw:

-Only callable by the owner.
+withdraw: Allows the owner to withdraw Venly NFT tokens from the contract.
-Allows the owner to withdraw Venft tokens.
+addToBlacklist: Allows the contract owner to add addresses to the blacklist, preventing them from depositing tokens.

+## Modifiers:

+onlyOwner: Restricts access to certain functions to only the contract owner.
+nonReentrant: Prevents reentrancy attacks by restricting reentrant calls to functions guarded by this modifier.